UwaoEvan/DigitalWalletApp/README.md

 The design is called Wallie Digital Wallet and it was created by Happy Tri Milliarta at dribble.

-Link to the design: https://dribbble.com/shots/9730914-Wallie-Digital-Wallet/attachments/1761262?mode=media
+Link to the design: https://dribbble.com/shots/9730914-Wallie-Digital-Wallet/attachments/1761262?mode=media clone the repo and type: npm install
+After installation is completed, Type: expo start Done.